hamptonpieryc/website/content/docs/club-rules.md

 **6.** No inflammable materials (e.g. petrol, oil or gas) or outboard motors may be stored other than those owned by the Club or on loan to the Club.

-**7.** The Clubhouse will be closed at 11.00pm subject to permission being granted by the General Management Committee on special occasions.
+**7.** The Clubhouse will be closed at 11.00pm subject to permission being granted by the GMC on special occasions.

 **8.** Members may not use the Club premises for repairing or painting boats without the permission of an Officer.